section-engineering-education/engineering-education/articles/agora-cloud-screenshots/index.md

 - How capturing screenshots from Agora streams works.

-- How to set up an Express server to acquire resource to capture screenshots.
+- How to set up an Express server to acquire resources to capture screenshots.

 - How to start and stop capturing screenshots.